s4ke/Master-Thesis/src/md/041-futures.md

 In a distributed environment, this gives us a communication scheme with messages going through the master node only if it is needed -- similar to what is shown in the trace visualisation in Figure \ref{fig:withFutures}.
-This is because only the handles to the data that are passed through the master node, while all communication of actual data can happen between the actual nodes.
+This is because only the handles to the data are passed through the master node, while all communication of actual data can happen between the actual nodes.
 We will build upon this concept in more complicated combinators in the next chapter.